 Variations

-As you can imagine, this basic recipe can be adapted to any berry, even cherries, like the one we use in the Chocolate Velvet Ice Cream.
+As you can imagine, this basic recipe can be adapted to any berry, even cherries, like the one we use in the Chocolate Ice Cream with Cherries.

-- Extracts - you can also use pure almond extract or vanilla, which pair very well with berries.
-I recommend just a few drops, we don't want to take away from the fresh blueberry flavor.
+- Extracts: use pure almond extract or vanilla, which pair very well with berries.
+I recommend just a few drops; we don't want to take away from the fresh blueberry flavor.

-- Water: I like to use lemon juice and add just a little water at first and check how much liquid the blueberries release, especially if using frozen berries.
+- Liquid: I like to use lemon juice and a little water first and check how much liquid the blueberries release, especially if using frozen berries.
 Then adjust for more liquid if necessary.

 - Storing: there are several ways you can do this.

-Refrigerator: this sauce keeps well refrigerated in an airtight container (glass jars preferably) for a few weeks.
+Refrigerator: this sauce keeps well in an airtight container (preferably glass jars) for a few weeks.

 Related recipes you might like: